mosip/documentation/docs/Biometric-SDK.md

+# Introduction

-MOSIP uses biometrics in the registration and the authentication processes.
-As part of this it requires specialized processing of the biometrics data for different types of biometrics using biometric SDKs.
-Such SDKs can support one more modalities or a set of functionalities as required by the MOSIP adopter or the specific implementation.
+MOSIP uses biometrics - fingerprint, iris, face - in registration and authentication processes.
+This requires specialized processing of biometrics data for biometric quality check and matching two biometric images.
+Biometric SDK consists of software libaries that provide these functions.
+Note that MOSIP platform does not include such an SDK.

 # Biometric SDK integration points